Private Business Loans

 Qualifying Criteria for Private Money Lenders

-Compared to banks and SBA lenders, private money lenders have more flexible underwriting guidelines, but there are still minimum requirements and eligibility that most borrowers need to meet.
+Compared to banks and SBA lenders, private money lenders have more flexible underwriting guidelines, but there are still minimum requirements and eligibility requirements that most borrowers need to meet.
+Lenders look at overall creditworthiness, not just a single credit score or metric.

 Here's what private lenders typically look for: